 If you have cloves in your spice cabinet, crush and chew on them and leave them on your painful tooth for about 30 minutes.

 Place a clove of garlic on the tooth.

-With these and all herbs, make sure you are getting them from a trusted source that sells only organically grown herbs.
-Always consult your doctor, naturopath or herbalist before you start a regimen with herbal remedies if you have any medical conditions, especially those that affect how your body metabolizes medications.
-If you want to use herbs to treat your family, here are some good sources:
+With these and all herbs, make sure you get them from a trusted source that sells only organically grown herbs.
+Always consult your doctor, naturopath, or herbalist before using herbal remedies if you have any medical conditions, especially those that affect how your body metabolizes medications.

 - Allergy Relief: How to Reduce Pet Dander in Your Home - March 5, 2019